menu

 Occupations and Workforce

-Hartville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hartville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hartville is a city of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Hartville who work in management occupations (18.75%), business and financial occupations (16.83%), and farm management occupations (10.10%).

 Setting & Lifestyle